jy-gh/RecentFiles/README.md

 ## Overview

-**Recent Files** is both an [Alfred](https://www.alfredapp.com) workflow and a standalone command-line utility that displays a list of recently added/modified files, newest first.
-When used as an Alfred workflow, the list of files is displayed in Alfred's file browser.
-When used as a command-line utility (**recent_files**), the list of files is sent to standard output.
+**Recent Files** is an [Alfred](https://www.alfredapp.com) workflow that displays a list of recently added/modified files, newest first, in Alfred's file browser.

+The Python script **recent_files**, which does the work behind the workflow, may also be used as a standalone command-line utility; when used as a command-line utility, **recent_files** sends the list of files to standard output.

+***NOTE***: **Recent Files** was developed on and for macOS.
+It has not been tested on any other operating system, and the following documentation is written from the perspective of a macOS user.

 ![demo][recent_files_alfred_demo]